 Key takeaways

-- A standard residential rental chart of accounts is insufficient for tracking STR-specific costs like guest amenities, platform service fees, and occupancy taxes.
+- A standard residential rental chart of accounts is insufficient to track STR-specific costs such as guest amenities, platform service fees, occupancy taxes, and turnover expenses.

-- Your accounts must align with complex STR tax rules, including material participation (Schedule E vs. C) and cost segregation opportunities.
+- Your account structure must align with complex STR tax rules, including material participation (Schedule E vs. C) and cost segregation opportunities.

 - Modern AI-driven accounting tools can reduce management time to 1-2 hours monthly, lowering the occupancy break-even point to 35-40%.